blindnet-io/openness-framework/Decisions/CommonFactBase/README.md

 This project provides three different templates:

-- `DR-template.md` is a simpler, straightforward, and generic "Decision Record" template.
+- `DR-XX-template.md` is a simpler, straightforward, and generic "Decision Record" template.
 It's the most obvious choice to record a simple decision, especially if it's closed to be made or was already made.
-- `goal-template.md` helps to clearly think and describe an objective to be met following the SMART goal method; It's often the better choice at an early stage of a reflexion, to specify an overriding objective before building a project around it.
+- `SG-XX-template.md` helps to clearly think and describe an objective to be met following the SMART goal method; It's often the better choice at an early stage of a reflection to specify an overriding objective before building a project around it.
-- `prblm-template.md` allows to break down a problem or project and collectively seek solutions how to address it.
+- `PJ-XX-template.md` allows to break down a problem or project and collectively seek solutions on how to address it.
 It's the most collaborative of all templates, the closest to our Open Decision Framework, but also the more complex one.
-Choose it when starting a decision making involving a large number of contributors and/or when starting a complex project.
+Choose it when starting a decision-making involving a large number of contributors or when starting a complex project.

 ### Decisions to Make Before Publishing